Web Animation / Inanimate Insanity

-- Perhaps most notably, in the first episode of the second season, a voice responds to Lightbulb's question to Box.
-This voice, when reversed and listened closely to, says, "You reversed this clip, didn't you motherfucker?"
+- With regards to the series' self-imposed (relative) family-friendliness - in the first episode of the second season, a voice responds to Lightbulb's question to Box.
+This voice, when reversed and listened closely to, says, "You reversed this clip, didn't you, motherfucker?"

 - Heterosexual Life-Partners: Salt and Pepper.

-- Japanese Ranguage: Fan.
-Though it's played down in the second season.
+- Japanese Ranguage: Fan, though it disappears in the second season.

 - Kick the Dog: Knife does this a few times.

-- Killed Off for Real: In the finale, MePhone5 and Bow are all killed off permanently when they fall into the spring water at the bottom of the Crappy Cliff.
+- Killed Off for Real: In the finale, MePhone5 dies permanently when they fall into the spring water at the bottom of the Crappy Cliff.
 MePhone4S also sacrifices himself to bring back MePhone4.